Industrial action: FAQs for students

 When will results and award decisions be released?

-Finalist undergraduate and postgraduate taught students will receive an email on the morning of Friday, 29 June 2018 regarding results, and will be able to access full detail in SAMIS later that day.
+Finalist undergraduate students will receive an email on the morning of Friday, 29 June 2018 regarding results, and will be able to access full detail in SAMIS later that day.
+Postgraduate taught students with awards will be sent email confirmation that their results are viewable on SAMIS on the morning of Friday, 29 June 2018.

-Continuing undergraduate students and postgraduate taught students will receive an email on the morning of Tuesday, 17 July 2018 regarding results, and will be able to access full detail in SAMIS later that day.
+Continuing undergraduate students will receive an email on the morning of Tuesday, 17 July 2018 regarding results, and will be able to access full detail in SAMIS later that day.
+Continuing postgraduate taught students will be sent email confirmation that their results are viewable on SAMIS on the morning of Tuesday, 17 July 2018.

 Decisions about Individual Mitigating Circumstance claims will be available on SAMIS on those dates.